santi224m/Data-Structures/Open-Data-Structures-Notes/Linked-List.md

 * If you want to impelement a deque using a linked list, you must use a Doubly Linked List for efficiency.

 ## DLList: A Doubly-Linked List
 * A Doubly Linked List is very similar to a Singly Linked List.
-The difference is that Nodes in a Doubly Linked List have pointers to the next Node and the previous node in the list.
+The difference is that Nodes in a Doubly Linked List have pointers to the next node and the previous node in the list.

 Node in a Doubly Linked List
 ```cpp